scala/scala-lang/blog/_posts/2016-01-02-new-year-resolutions.md

 constraints of embedding special types such as arrays and strings in a collection library?
 At the time it looked like this to me, but I now think with more effort we might be able come up with a solution that works as well and is simpler.
-Another example, where I have doubts, if not regrets are the `/:` and `:\` operators in scala.collections.
+Another example, where I have doubts if not regrets are the `/:` and `:\` operators in scala.collections.
 They are cute synonyms for folds, and I am still fond of the analogy with falling dominoes they evoke.
 But in retrospect I think maybe they